 Snapchat is the newest of the ‘Big 4’ social media platforms, and arguably the most unique.
-The app allows users to send and receive 10 second photos or videos, and to follow each others ‘Stories’ – content that remains available for 24 hours.
-Facebook, Instagram and Twitter have all reached their maturity stage, being commonly accepted as ‘musts’ for the majority of businesses.
+The app allows users to send and receive 10-second photos or videos, and to follow each others ‘Stories’ – content that remains available for 24 hours.
+Facebook, Instagram, and Twitter have all reached their maturity stage, is commonly accepted as ‘musts’ for the majority of businesses.
 On the other hand, many brands are confused as to how they can use Snapchat to their advantage.
-Fear not, because here are seven ways you can use Snapchat to improve your business in 2017.
+Fear not, because here are seven ways you can use Snapchat to improve your business in 2018.

 Geofilters are banners that users can add to their photos while they are in a certain location.
 They can be designed to reflect your business and even to run for a specific length of time during an event.
 Creative geofilters that reflect your business can increase brand awareness by encouraging users to spread it to their friends.